Avijit2002/synkboard/learnings.md

 - aspect ratio
 - truncate
 - give h-screen and w-screen to root body/component then use h-full, w-full
+- foreground-text-muted
+- use transarent-100 color for background then use white color divs with shadow

 ## TanStack Query